cosmos/ibc/papers/2020-05/src/channels.md

 - Checks that the packet metadata matches the channel and connection information
 - Checks that the packet was actually sent on this channel
 - Checks that the packet sequence is the next sequence the channel end expects to acknowledge (for ordered channels)
-- Checks the inclusion proof of the packet acknowledgement data in the receiving chain's state
+- Checks the inclusion proof of the packet acknowledgement data in the receiving ledger's state
 - Deletes the packet commitment (cleaning up state and preventing replay)
 - Increments the next acknowledgement sequence (for ordered channels)